A for

 while (condition);

-is always executed once
+statement is always executed once

 before the condition is checked.
 (To execute multiple statements, use a block statement

-) to group those statements.)
+({ ... }) to group those statements.)

-If condition
+If condition is true,

 the statement executes again.
 At the end of every execution, the condition is checked.
 When the

-, execution stops, and control passes to the
+condition is false, execution stops, and control passes to the

-statement following do-while
+statement following do-while.

-statement can be used to restart a
+The continue statement can be used to restart a

-, or label
+for, or label statement.

 -